What Counts as Service Hours?

 - SGA Sustainability Game Day Recycling

-- Serving as a Welcome Week Leader
+- Serving as a Welcome Week Leader, unpaid position.

 - On-campus events such as Fanfare of Lights, OSU Up Close, etc.